-LinkedIn launched its video feature back in 2017 and you should definitely take the advantage of it.
-Videos seem to be more eye-catching on LinkedIn because they instantly stand out in all text messages, photos, and link shares.
-Also, using videos, you can get your message across faster as compared to any other form of content.
-Use a LinkedIn post scheduler to curate a proper content marketing strategy and upload all your best videos and images when your audience is active and most likely to interact with them.
+LinkedIn launched its video feature back in 2017, and you should definitely take the advantage of it.
+Videos on LinkedIn seem to be more eye-catching because they instantly stand out in all text messages, photos, and link shares.
+Also, you can get your message across faster than any other form of content using videos.

 4. Tell stories

-Storytelling works a lot as it allows you to connect with people on a personal level.
+Storytelling works a lot as it allows you to connect with people personally.
 It makes you as well as your brand more relatable.
 Whenever you share a story, try to be as vivid as possible.
 By vivid, we don’t mean writing out a lengthy article.
 It means that your readers should be able to picture what you’re saying in their minds.
 They should feel the emotions that you want them to feel.
-Only by doing that can you get them to do what action you want them to take.
+You can only get them to do what action you want them to take.

 Craft and schedule engaging posts with RecurPost

 Knowing your requirements for customizing engaging posts for different social platforms, RecurPost helps you create and schedule posts for Facebook, Twitter, and LinkedIn.
-Craft out posts, use emojis, insert hashtags, add videos and images, and see the preview of how your posts will look on each platform.
+Craft outposts, use emojis, get On-page SEO done, insert hashtags, add videos and images, and see the preview of how your posts will look on each platform.